6 Top Questions If You’re Buying A New Build Home

 2. What Is A Maintenance Contract?

-Before you buy a house on a new build estate ask if there is a service charge to look after communal outdoor areas.
+Before you begin the process of buying a new build house ask if there is a service charge to look after communal outdoor areas.
 If so, you will be charged a maintenance fee, usually payable annually and you can find out what this charge is likely to be in advance.
 The charge will be bound to your property through your title deeds.

 Homeowners on private estates will pay the charge which will be itemised for services the company has paid for.